 Is shower water tap water?

-For the most part, yes.
+For the most part, shower water is tap water.
 Your shower water and tap water are sourced from the same potable source.

 Is it safe to drink boiled sink water?